bullhorn/extension-samples/GETTING_STARTED.md

 ### Overview

-The purpose of this document is to outline the steps necessary to deploy your own applications, modeled after the custom-card-starter, within Google Cloud.
+The purpose of this document is to outline the steps necessary to deploy your application, within Google Cloud.

 ### Prerequisites